 \subsection{Benchmarks and Performance}

 We start by evaluating NNSynth on three benchmarks with an increasing number of complexity.
 We compare NNSynth with the state-of-the-art tool in synthesizing controllers for stochastic systems, AMYTISS~\cite{lavaei2020amytiss}.
-Since our goal is to isolate and understand the effect of using the NN on overall performance, we will conduct our experiments using only one CPU core without parallel processing or GPU accelerators.
-Indeed, guiding the synthesis with a NN can be easily incorporated on top of the parallel processing framework introduced by~AMYTISS~\cite{lavaei2020amytiss} to gain the benefits of such a framework.

 Table~\ref{tab:comparison} summarizes the comparison results.
-For each of the benchmarks, we list the specification $\varphi$ used in this experiment along with its horizon $T_d$, the complexity of the problem measured by the number of states times the number of control actions $|\overline{X} \times \overline{U}|$, the average probability of satisfying the specification (averaged over the state space) $V_{\text{avg}}$, the execution time for each of the two tools, and corresponding speedup.
-Indeed, the last row in Table~\ref{tab:comparison} empirically proves that using NN to guide the controller synthesis provides significant improvements to the overall execution time.
+For each of the benchmarks, we list the specification $\phi$ used in this experiment along with its horizon $H$, the complexity of the problem measured by the number of abstract states times the number of discretized control actions $|\widehat{X} \times \widehat{U}|$, the average probability of satisfying the specification (averaged over the state space) $V_{\text{avg}}$, the execution time for each of the two tools, and the corresponding speedup.
+Indeed, the last row in Table~\ref{tab:comparison} empirically proves that using neural networks to guide the controller synthesis provides significant improvement to the overall execution time.
 Below, we provide more details about each of the benchmarks.
-The dynamical model of all the benchmarks can be found in Appendix~\ref{appedix}.